erostefano/humanSunglassesAnalyzer.js/README.md

-# sunglassesDetection.js
+# humanSunglassesAnalyzer.js

-The focus is on implementing serverless machine learning directly in the browser, using TensorFlow.js to run models without the need for a backend server.
+This project is designed to analyze images and determine whether a person is wearing sunglasses.
+This project uses TensorFlow.js to run machine learning models directly in the browser, so there's no need for a backend server.

 ## Feature Engineering